- Baby rice with your baby's usual milk

 Whilst we are on the subject - one of my pet hates, Baby yoghurts!

 Teeny pots of sugar laden junk.
-The leading UK brand Petits Filous has a staggering 12.4g total sugar per 100g pot and (6.2g per 50g pot).
-A tiny proportion of this is lactose (the naturally occurring milk sugar) Their website states they add approximately 4.6g of sugar per 50g pot and 9.6g per 100g pot!In addition there are no less than 16 ingredients
+The leading UK brand Petits Filous has a staggering 11.9g total sugar per 100g.
+A tiny proportion of this is lactose (the naturally occurring milk sugar) - however they add to that 6.9% sugar, 5% fruit puree AND 3.9% fructose.
+Why?

 Related Post: